gvwilson/thirdbit/fiction/in-heck/index.md

 She rapped her gnarlywood cane against her mechanical leg.
 "Fightin' bots is a lot easier when you have a few on your side."

-Mama Tumbly's whiskers twitched slightly under the rebuke.
+Miz Tumbly's whiskers twitched slightly under the rebuke.
 She had put herself forward for election the year before, but had garnered even fewer votes than the mayor's previous challenger.
 "A lot of folks think it's time for a change,"